ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/174_System_strings.md

 # Predefined and user-supplied strings

-## Script
+## RootName

-Name of the script without the **".c"** extension.
-Can be changed in the code for generating or loading parameters, rules, and factors with a different name.
-In this way the script can share training data with other scripts.
-If [LogNumber](numtotalcycles.md) is nonzero, the logs are also saved under the given name.
-A script name must not contain spaces or special characters.
+Name root for the exported parameters, rules, and factors (default = script name).
+Can be changed for sharing training data with other scripts.
+If [LogNumber](numtotalcycles.md) is nonzero, the logs are also saved under the **DataName**.
+The name must not contain spaces or special characters.

 ## Algo